 "We found Red Pitaya to be the ideal tool for designing our next generation electrochemical workstations.
 After trying several design options, we are now convinced about the value addition it brings to our Potentiostats for complex voltammetry methods like electrochemical impedance spectroscopy in a very simplistic way."

 Many electronics teachers/professors use STEMlab as a modern tool for:

-- learning basics of electronics and FPGA programing and circuits and electronics basics.
+- learning basics of electronics and FPGA programing.
 Available teaching materials make it easy for professors to create courses.
 The self learning guide and well documented step-by-step examples make home learning a fun exercise.

 Find out more about fast experimentation/practicing using Jupyter notebook, Matlab, Labview clicking on the icons bellow: